AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 * **Responsible**: Does the work to complete the task.

-* **Accountable**: Delegates work and are the last party to review the task before it is complete.
+* **Accountable**: Delegates work and are the last party to review the task before it is completed.

 * **Consulted**: Reviews the task or deliverable to provide input.